The greatest adventure of mankind: Secrets of the Apollo ProgramStephan Bleek2019-12-06T18:05:39+01:00

 The film also tells of the catastrophes and the sacrifices that Apollo has claimed, and of the happy rescue of the crew of Apollo 13 who raced in a wreck towards the moon.
 And also guaranteed anecdotes are described.
 For example Buzz Aldrin, who wants to start the ferry Eagle for the return from the moon, but no longer finds a switch for the reset of the system.
 Armstrong and Aldrin almost got stuck there.

 Symbol for the abilities of the human being

 And until today the view from the moon to the small blue earth in the infinite black of the universe is a symbol for the fragility of our planet.
 To this day, the flight to the moon is a technical masterpiece and the best symbol of man’s great abilities.
 Capabilities that extend even beyond one’s own orbit.
 Even if on Earth we do not succeed in achieving a satisfactory order of our affairs.

 Sometimes it is claimed that the program was a gigantic waste of money.
 I would disagree.
 Because the Vietnam War cost the USA more money in 1969 alone than the entire Apollo program over 10 years.
 Not to mention the hundreds of thousands of war victims.
 And without Apollo there would not have been many groundbreaking developments in computer technology or space travel.
 Or at a much later date.
-Because “Apollo bombed the future into the 60s” – the German Space-shuttle astronaut Ulrich Walter comments in the film.
+Because “Apollo bombed the future into the 60s” – Ulrich Walter comments in the film.
 Fortunately, these bombs were peaceful breakthroughs in science and technology.